 Oakleaf hydrangea is recognizable by its foliage that resembles oak leaves

-When it comes to pruning, these beautiful shrubs require very little.
+In terms of pruning, these beautiful shrubs require very little.
 But if you must, knowing when and what to cut is key.
-Most importantly, the more old wood you take, the fewer flowers you’ll have next summer.
+That’s because the more old wood you take, the fewer flowers you’ll have next summer.

 Follow these three steps to maintain the health and vigor of your old wood hydrangeas: